venkateramanan2002/venkateramanan2002/README.md

 - 👯 I’m looking to collaborate on **Open source projects**

-- 👨‍💻 All of my projects are available at [venkate.me] venkate.me
+- 👨‍💻 All of my projects are available at [venkate.me] https://venkate.me

 - 💬 Ask me about **MERN Stack**